JD-R0driguez/bootstrap-play-around-site/README.md

 This project is aimed at creating a platform called TinDog that allows dog owners to meet new and interesting dogs nearby.
 It provides a user-friendly interface and various features to enhance the user experience.
 Below are some of the achievements and tools used in this project:

+## Project Goal

+The primary goal of this project was to utilize the Bootstrap framework and explore its capabilities to create a functional and visually appealing website.
+Bootstrap provided a solid foundation for building responsive and mobile-friendly web pages.
+By incorporating Bootstrap components, such as the grid system, navigation bar, cards, and buttons, I was able to enhance the user experience and streamline the development process.

+Throughout the project, I experimented with various Bootstrap features and customized them to meet the specific requirements of TinDog.
+This exploration allowed me to leverage the power of Bootstrap to create a polished and professional-looking website while maintaining flexibility and ease of development.

 ## Achievements

 - Developed a responsive and visually appealing website for connecting dog owners.